Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Pregnant or Not?

-When it comes to canine pregnancy there are two different types of owners: the "hopeful" and the "concerned."
+When it comes to canine pregnancy, there are two different types of owners: the "hopeful" and the "concerned."

-The hopeful owner is the one that is keeping his fingers crossed in hope that his bitch is pregnant and that she will soon have a litter of cute, healthy puppies.
+The hopeful owner is the one that is keeping his fingers crossed in the hope that his bitch is pregnant and that she will soon have a litter of cute, healthy puppies.